Joe Giudice’s Deportation Has Been Postponed Following Emergency Petition

 According to Radar Online, the reality star’s deportation to his home country of Italy has been delayed after an emergency petition to get him to stay was submitted to the Third Circuit Court of Appeals for review.
 While it will still take a miracle for Giudice to get to stay in the United States, there is a small chance that it could happen.

 According to the report, a federal judge will look over the filed petition and make his decision.
-Joe and his lawyers originally filed the emergency petition on April 24, arguing that he should be able to stay in the US since he has lived in the country since he was a baby.
+Joe and his lawyers originally filed the emergency petition on April 24, arguing that he should be able to stay in the U.S. since he has lived in the country since he was a baby.
 Then, on April 25, a clerk granted the motion to be reviewed by a judge.
 This means that Joe will be able to stay put until everything is looked over again.

 “Order temporarily granting motion for stay of removal…Removal is stayed until such time as the Court can consider the motion for stay of removal,” the court papers read.

-As The New York Daily News shares, the father of four was released from prison in March after serving a three year sentence for bank, mail, wire, and bankruptcy fraud.
+As The New York Daily News shares, the father of four was released from prison in March after serving a three-year sentence for bank, mail, wire, and bankruptcy fraud.
 Since his release, he has not returned to his home in New Jersey and is currently being held at an Immigration and Customs Enforcement detention facility.

 Joe Giudice’s Deportation Appeal Denied by ICE: 'We Are Extremely Disappointed,' Lawyer Says https://t.co/3jqgomum1p